-Its capital, Lisbon, offers world-class plonk, a burgeoning food scene and breathtaking architecture.
-Flights take just 2.5 hours from London, and the drive to central hotels just 20 minutes (Blacklane transfers never fail us).
-If you’re desperate for a quick city break and some beach time, it’s tough to imagine somewhere more suited.
+Lisbon offers world-class plonk, a burgeoning food scene and breathtaking architecture.
+If you’re desperate for a quick city break and some beach time, it’s tough to imagine somewhere better.

 I spent a month hunting down the best things to do during Covid, then squeezed them into this packed itinerary.
-So, check the latest travel guidelines, order your tests, then get some watertight insurance.
-All set?
-Read on, relax and enjoy…
+So do your research, order a test, get some watertight insurance… then away you go!

 You made it!
 Don’t Lisbon’s magnificent hillsides and sun-dappled cobbles feel a million miles from the UK’s rain-sodden pub terraces?
 Castle ruins, laundry-strewn alleyways and hidden courtyards sit pretty under forever-blue skies.
 The streets come to life as traders flog gems at flea markets, locals sink shots of Ginjinha, and the haunting peal of Fado music travels across the breeze.